A cancer diagnosis is a traumatic and life changing event, not just for the patient, but also for their family.

 Patient and Family Support is provided by Beatson Cancer Charity and comprises a comprehensive range of wellbeing and specialist services including complementary therapies, specialist health and work support and specialist activities delivered by charity staff and volunteers through the unique and award-winning Wellbeing Centre and throughout The Beatson and at related facilities where cancer patients are treated including at the Queen Elizabeth University Hospital, the New Victoria Hospital and Lanarkshire Beatson.

-The Beatson Cancer Charity Wellbeing Centre on Level 4 of The Beatson is open from 0900 until 2100 seven days a week providing a unique space where patients can relax away from the clinical environment and enjoy the stunning views.
+The Beatson Cancer Charity Wellbeing Centre on Level 4 of The Beatson is open from 0900 until 2100 seven days a week providing a unique space where inpatients can relax away from the clinical environment and enjoy the stunning views.
 Tea, coffee, soft drinks and fresh fruit smoothies are available for patients and their families as well as reading materials and board games.
 Wi-Fi, desktop computers and iPads are also available as well as a cinema that can be used to watch DVD’s or satellite television including major sporting events.
 The charity provides a catering service and reading materials for day patients and out patients attending clinics throughout the cancer centre and at many related facilities.
-The Wellbeing Centre holds a stock of basic clothing items that are available on request for patients when required.
+The Wellbeing Centre holds a stock of basic clothing items that are available on request for inpatients when required.
 Beatson Cancer Charity staff and volunteers man the Welcome Desk in the main entrance to The Beatson from 0800 until 1800 Monday to Friday and both signpost and accompany patients throughout the cancer centre helping to relieve some of their anxiety.

 number of related facilities including in enhanced treatment rooms at Ward 4B in the Queen Elizabeth University Hospital and at Lanarkshire Beatson as well as Clinic P at the New Victoria Hospital.